xandermunc/page_3/writing.md

 ### 3. Special interactivity

 Audience members who view these articles from a desktop or device with mouse interactivity will find that they can *move the article frame* itself.
-An interaction not available to mobile viewers.
+An interaction not available to mobile viewers (or on desktop safari (idk why)).

 ## Write to us!